 Identified improvement action(s): Update Lead Officer.
-1. The Force should review its plan to ensure that by April 2018 it has achieved clearance for all those people that it is required to clear (Source: 2017-18 AGS) The PEEL Integrity report assessed that the Force is now compliant with the vetting requirement.
-Det Supt Scurr 2.
-The Force should continue to undertake appropriate activities to understand fully its leadership capacity and capability, in order to identify any gaps, and put plans in place to address them (Source: 2017-18 AGS) A new leadership programme has been commissioned and delivered during 2018-19 to address gaps in capacity and capability.
+1. The Force should review its plan to ensure that by April 2018 it has achieved clearance for all those people that it is required to clear (Source: 2017-18 AGS and financial statements) hieved clearance for all those people that it is now compliant with the vetting requirement. to clear (Source: 2017-18 AGS and financial 2.
+The Force should continue to undertake appropriate activities to understand fully its leadership capacity and capability, in order to identify any gaps, and put plans in place to address them (Source: 2017-18 AGS and financial statements) A new leadership programme has been commissioned and was delivered during 2018-19 to address gaps in capacity and capability.
 This incorporates the CVF.
 ACC Cooper 3.
 The Force should address governance and monitoring arrangements in respect of MFSS' delivery of Oracle Cloud Applications (Fusion), to ensure value for money and delivery in support of strategic priorities.
 (Source: KPMG 2017-18 Independent Auditor's Report on the Audit of Financial Statements) Consultancy support has been procured to provide more robust governance and programme management arrangements in respect of Fusion.
-Despite this delivery of Fusion was further delayed, going live in April 2019.
+Despite this delivery of Fusion was further delayed by a year, going live in April 2019.
 Close management of the situation continues with the DCC taking an active role as SRO.
+Financial performance of MFSS is still problematic with Oracle Cloud implementation costs being £1,900k higher than anticipated.
+The approval of this expenditure was made by the Joint Oversight Committee during 2018-19 and the Commissioner agreed to fund £1,400k of this overspend from reserves.
+The expected functionality of Fusion was not in line with the original scope, which has reduced the recurring revenue savings expected from implementing the project.
 DCC Barber